Understanding Parkinson’s Disease

 The Brain as a Command Center

-Think of your brain as a command center that directs messages throughout your body, enabling you to move, play, and perform daily tasks.
-However, in Parkinson’s Disease, a small area of this command center malfunctions.
+Think of your brain as a command centre that directs messages throughout your body, enabling you to move, play, and perform daily tasks.
+However, in Parkinson’s Disease, a small area of this command centre malfunctions.
 This area is responsible for smooth, effortless movements like dancing or picking up objects.

 The Role of Dopamine